laggycomputer/suprkewl-bot/README.md

 If you want to host this bot:

 * Copy `suprkewl-bot/config.py.example` to `suprkewl-bot/config.py`.
 Fill out the config parameters.
+* You need to set up both a Redis and a Lavalink instance and fill out the credentials in config.
 * Finally, you can use `pip3 install -r requirements.txt` at the root of this repo to install the requirements.

 **Please ensure that you run the bot with the repo root as your current directory.**